enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 ### Load all content dynamically

-By putting all your content in the `#main` section, and not changing anything before or after, you make it possible to dynamically load your content, and simply exchange it for every page.
+By putting all your content in the `#main` section, and always serving the same HTML blocks before and after, you make it possible to dynamically load your content and simply exchange it for every page, without needing to implement another representation of your content on the server.

 When your site is loaded, your BrowserScript parses the document and looks for all links that point to other HTML pages on your site, for example: `/laces.html`, `/laces/striped-laces.html`, `/home.html`, `/about.html` etc…